By Chris Schroder

 When I called Sam to ask him if he’d participate in “Moments,” I accidentally said the word “traffic” during our conversation, prompting his memorable monologue on why traffic is good.
 Much like the old Groucho Marx TV show, when a contestant said the “secret word” and a toy duck with a $100 bill would drop from the ceiling, I chuckled as I remembered hearing the same riff when I uttered the word over lunch with Sam years ago.

 I should probably get his traffic speech on video as well and play it every time I get unnerved by Atlanta’s famous congestion.
 It always makes me laugh.
 Alas, had our metro area followed Sam’s advice more than 40 years ago and made MARTA a truly regional transportation system from its start, we may not have as much reason today for his much-needed comic relief.

 Next week in Moments: Ryan Gravel, the visionary for Atlanta’s BeltLine.

-Moments video by Reid Childers of Schroder PR, public relations Atlanta.
+Moments video by Reid Childers of Schroder PR.